Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Introduction

 The main goal of this paper is to develop a mathematical framework for supervised learning to solve nonlinear inverse problems, whose underlying structure is that of nonlinear operator functions.
 Based on the structure of known, constructive uniqueness proofs, we introduce general operator recurrent neural networks that take data in as a linear operator.
-Probing the data operator, representative of data acquisition, is learned as well.
 We further introduce an explicit regularization scheme for training such networks based on compactness, sparsity and rank properties of certain operators embedded in the network.
 The result is a principled network architecture for which crucial analytic features can be controlled tightly.
 This stands in contrast to more traditional applications of deep neural networks, such as computer vision and speech recognition, in which little mathematical information about the behavior of the underlying ``function'' is known.
 To highlight the potential of deep learning in the context of inverse problems, we prove that our type of network, the weights of which are obtained via training with simulated data, solves the inverse problems \textit{at least as well as} the classical, partial-differential-equation based reconstruction procedures.
 We analyze the approximation and detailed expressivity properties of our operator recurrent neural networks, and provide generalization estimates and rates with increasing training sets to the best possible network.
-The universal approximation theorems only guarantee a small approximation error for a suciently large network, but do not consider the optimization (training) and generalization errors, which are equally important \cite{Jin2019}.
-From the viewpoint of analysis of inverse problems, generalization is a new type of question that can be considered in parallel to uniqueness, range characterization, and stability questions.
-Moreover, the deep learning framework provides a probabilistic alternative to deterministic analyses revisiting stability and regularization.
-For a particular inverse problem, namely, the inverse boundary value problem for the wave equation on a half line, we show that the reconstruction derived from boundary control can be written in the form of our operator recurrent neural network with appropriately chosen weights.
+The universal approximation theorems only guarantee a small approximation error for a sufficiently large network, but do not consider the optimization (training) and generalization errors, which are equally important \cite{Jin2019}.
+From the viewpoint of studying inverse problem, the deep learning framework provides a novel integration of analysis and statistics.
+In this framework, the architecture is derived from the analysis as a domain adaptive ingredient, while statistical decision theory is used to define what is meant by an ``optimal'' solution method involving regularization with a finite set of training ``data''.